Take a few small steps to prevent major losses in your independent business.

 Why are cybersecurity best practices important for small businesses?

-Lastly, another reason why small businesses need to take cybersecurity seriously is that recent studies show that cybercriminals are increasingly targeting small businesses rather than larger corporations.
+Lastly, another reason why independent businesses need to take cybersecurity seriously is that recent studies show that cybercriminals are increasingly targeting independent businesses rather than larger corporations.
 This is because big brands are starting to take cybersecurity measures very seriously.
 This makes smaller firms a much easier target for cyberattacks and one that is less likely to catch the interest of federal law agencies.

 How has cybersecurity evolved over the years?